Anonymousbot7/ESM/realdata/README.md

 ## Data Analysis
 - **`dataprocessinglogistic.ipynb`** and **`dataprocessingpoisson.ipynb`** further process the **`.csv`** files into a custom `sampleset` class.
 This class separates the $B$ subsamples and stores them for convenient use in subsequent ESM analysis.
 The data are equally split into five folders; in each run, four folders are used for training and the remaining one for testing, enabling full prediction coverage across all samples.
-Features with 46 has 29 continuous features and 17 categorical features.
+These files give selection p=10.
+For p=46, it has 29 continuous features and 17 categorical features.

 - **`parallelNNLog.py`**, **`parallelNNPoi.py`**, **`parallelRFLog.py`**, and **`parallelRFPoi.py`** implement the ESM algorithm under logistic and Poisson regression using neural networks and random forests, respectively.
 To run the code, use the corresponding **`.sh`** files; example commands are provided in **`submit.txt`**.